 In spirited windy road driving, where the throttle is quickly released and the brakes are applied (as might be the case when decelerating to enter a corner), Shift Hold Control prevents upshifts to higher gears (4th and 5th).
 This reduces disturbance to the chassis and ensures abundant power is immediately available without a downshift.
 On curving roads, Shift Hold Control significantly improves throttle responsiveness and reduces unnecessary shifting.

 An array of features are active when the transmission is in manual mode to help protect the engine and drivetrain from inadvertent damage.
 The transmission ECU cuts off fuel flow to the engine if there is a possibility of over revving.
 In the rare situation where the fuel cutoff alone is unable to prevent engine over revving (as could happen on a steep downhill) the transmission will upshift itself to prevent engine damage.
 Also, when downshifting, the transmission won't execute a driver-commanded downshift that would send the engine beyond redline in the lower gear.
-Regardless of the selected ratio, the Sequential SportShift transmission will automatically downshift to first gear as the vehicle comes to a stop, to prevent pulling away from a stop in a high gear.
+Regardless of the selected ratio, the Sequential SportShift transmission will automatically downshift to first gear as the vehicle comes to a stop thus preventing pulling away from a stop in a higher gear.

-SH-AWD™ also enhances stability on snow and ice "in cooperation" with the MDX's VSA® system.
-During accelerating and cornering, SH-AWD™ first maximizes available traction by "preemptively" moving torque to the wheels with the maximum load.
-However, if the available traction limits are exceeded - the SH-AWD™ system can directly modify the drive torque distribution to stabilize acceleration and reduce the potential for oversteer.
+SH-AWD™ enhances stability on snow and ice in cooperation with the MDX's VSA® system.
+During acceleration and cornering, SH-AWD™ first maximizes available traction by "preemptively" moving torque to the wheels with the maximum load.
+However, if the available traction limits are exceeded, the SH-AWD™ system can directly modify the drive torque distribution to stabilize acceleration and reduce the potential for oversteer.